Nocturnal Asthma: Facts, Causes, Symptoms, Triggers, and FAQs

 If there is an issue of carbon dioxide retention during an asthma attack, your doctor is more likely to recommend a BiPAP (Bilevel Positive Airway Pressure), as opposed to a CPAP (Continuous Positive Air Pressure).
 However, many patients with mild asthma have reported of using a CPAP machine without any problems.

 Visit your doctor as soon as you suspect that you have asthma or asthma-like symptoms.
 Seeking immediate medical attention from an urgent care near you can also help you control an asthma attack and manage the symptoms.
+Visit our Woodbridge Walk-In Urgent Care in Irvine, Fountain Valley Urgent Care, or Costa Mesa Urgent Care to get seen.

 Also Read: Signs of Acute Bronchitis and How to Heal It